zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-monitoring-templates.rst

   :Type: string
   :Default Value: *(implied from key in graphs map)*

+description
+  :Description: Description of the graph's purpose and function.
+  :Required: No
+  :Type: string
+  :Default Value: "" *(empty string)*

 units
   :Description: Units displayed on graph.
 Used as the y-axis label.
   :Required: No